Keyboard shortcuts

 Ruby

-The Ruby generator produces pure-Ruby FFI bindings using the ffi gem to call the C ABI directly.
-No compilation step, no native extensions — just require 'ffi' and go.
+The Ruby target produces pure-Ruby FFI bindings using the ffi gem to call the C ABI directly.
+There is no native extension to compile — gem install ffi is the only prerequisite.
+The generator emits a single .rb file plus a gemspec ready for gem build and gem install.

-The trade-off is that FFI gem calls are slower than hand-written C extensions.
-For most FFI workloads the overhead is negligible compared to the work done inside the Rust library.
+The trade-off is that FFI gem calls are slower than a hand-written C extension.
+For typical FFI workloads the overhead is negligible compared to the work done inside the Rust library.

 FilePurpose